paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/how_to_models.md

 ### Subscription

 Subscriptions allow models to listen for incoming messages from specific addresses.
-This can be used to listen to, for example, periodical messages published from sensor nodes.
+This can be used to listen to, for example, periodic messages published from sensor nodes.
 To allow a model to subscribe to an address, you first need to allocate a subscription list, using the `access_model_subscription_list_alloc()` API function.